-3 miners die after tremor at Polish mine, 6 others injured
+3 Polish miners die after tremor causes massive cave-in

-WARSAW, Poland (AP) — Three miners have been killed in a tremor that hit a coal mine in southern Poland.
-Six others have been hospitalized.
+WARSAW, Poland (AP) — Three miners have been killed in a tremor that hit a coal mine in southern Poland and six others have been hospitalized.

-Tomasz Glogowski, spokesman for Mining Group, a company in Katowice, said the tremor hit shortly after 2 p.m. local time Monday some 720 meters (2,362 feet) underground at the Murcki-Staszic mine.
+Tomasz Glogowski, spokesman for the Polish Mining Group, or PGG, a company in Katowice, said the quake occurred shortly after 2 p.m. local time Monday some 720 meters (2,362 feet) underground at the Murcki-Staszic mine, causing a massive cave-in.
+The quake’s magnitude was 2.66 on the Richter scale.

-Glogowski said that three of the nine miners who were working in that zone died while three others managed to escape and the remainder were carried to the surface.
+Glogowski told The Associated Press that three of the nine miners who were working in that zone died while three others managed to escape and the remainder were carried to the surface.
 The six survivors were hospitalized.

+He said that mining experts and investigators were investigating the cause of the accident.

 Prime Minister Mateusz Morawiecki has decided to grant special pensions for the families of the victims.